Aran-Fey/programming-advice/docs/source/python/super.rst

 The :func:`super` function is one of python's least understood (and most misunderstood) features¸ which is a shame because it can be a very powerful tool if you know how to use it.

-In order to clear up any misunderstandings you might have, I'll try to explain ``super`` in as much detail as possible.
+In order to clear up any misunderstandings you might have, I'm going to explain ``super`` from the ground up.
 First, let's talk about its purpose: ``super`` can be used to access attributes or methods of a parent class from within a child class, for example like this::

     class Parent: